charlescc9/RoboND-Perception-Project/writeup_template.md

 In the third part of the perception pipeline, I performed object recognition on the isolated object clusters using known objects.
 To do this, I first extracted color and normal histrogram features from 100 random orientations of each known object (pr2_robot/scripts/capture_features.py and pr2_robot/scripts/features.py).
-I then used these features to train an SVM classifier using sklearn's SCV with an rbf kernel (pr2_robot/scripts/train_svm.py).
+I then used these features to train an SVM classifier using sklearn's SCV class with an rbf kernel (pr2_robot/scripts/train_svm.py).
 Finally, I used the resultant model.sav files to perform real time classification of the clustered objects from the pointcloud, ultimately labeling each cluster.
-The confusion matrix for each world's can be seen here:
+The confusion matrix for each world can be seen here:

 ![confusion_matrices](confusion_matrices.png)